zukunft/zukunft.com/docs/llm/pending_prio_2.md

 add a value del workflow fail similar to delete the added value similar to src/test/resources/web/html/workflow/del_word_fail_wf10

-add to /docs/llm/* that all function that could create an error that is relevanz for the user needs $msg as parameter to be able to return the specific error with the potential solution to the user.
-This is relevant for example for src/main/php/cfg/word/triple.php::verb_from_api_json

 reduce the number of load and save calls

 why does src/test/resources/web/html/workflow/change_word_wf2/wf2_show.html contain 'the name of the word must not be empty'?
 I guess this should not be the case.

-check where something like '$usr_msg->add_message($result_msg->get_last_message());' is used and use instead the merge function

-check that save() never fails add() silently
+check that save() never fails add() silently (the rule is coding.md line 56 "never fail silently"; what is still missing is the audit that every save/del path complies)

 in test_triples base the fill_url_array on the a ..._filled() function that returns an object and create the url_array using a object_to_url function.
 Note